Essential Magnetohydrodynamics for Astrophysics: Hall drift and ambipolar diffusion

 The main assumption made is apparent in the form of the expressions on the right in (\ref{hall}) and (\ref{ambi}).
 The second equality in (\ref{hall}) shows that the Hall drift is just the mean velocity of the electrons associated with the current they carry.
 This involves the approximation that the contribution of the ions to the current can be neglected, which requires that the ratio $m_{\rm e}/m_{\rm i}$ of electron to ion mass is neglected.

 The Lorentz force ${\bf F}_{\rm L}$ acts directly only on the charged components, since the neutrals do not sense the magnetic field.
-Transmission of the force from the ions to the neutral component involves momentum transfer, and associated with it there is a velocity difference ${\bf v}_{\rm a}$ between neutrals and ions.
-The collision rate is proportional to both the density of the neutrals and the density of the ions, with a `friction coefficient' $\gamma$ (with dimensions cm$^{3}$ s$^{-1}$g$^{-1}$).
+Transmission of the force from the ions to the neutral component involves momentum transfer through collisions, and associated with this there is a velocity difference ${\bf v}_{\rm a}$ between neutrals and ions.
+The collision rate is proportional to both the density of the neutrals and the density of the ions.
 This explains the appearance of their densities in the denominator of the ambipolar drift velocity (\ref{ambi}).
 Both ${\bf v}_{\rm H}$ and ${\bf v}_{\rm a}$ vanish at large electron density $n_{\rm e}$ ($=n_{\rm i}$, for singly ionized atoms).